Strengthening Grounded & Culturally Aligned Leadership

 Through guided dialogue, ecosystem mapping, and accessible somatic practices, we will:

-- Ground our leadership in cultural values, community knowledge, and collective experience
+- Ground our leadership in cultural values, community knowledge, and lived experience

 - Strengthen collaboration rooted in trust and shared responsibility